Minnesota Timberwolves: Radio

 As of 2023, the Minnesota Timberwolves air all of their games on the iHeartRadio app, with select games airing on KFXN-FM 100.3 FM within the Twin Cities.
 WCCO had been the team's radio home from 2011 until the end of the 2022–23 season.
 Before that, KFAN/KFXN had been the Timberwolves' Twin Cities flagship station since the team's inception, except for a brief two-year hiatus to KLCI BOB 106.1 FM for the 2006–07 and 2007–08 seasons.
 Alan Horton has been the team's radio play-by-play announcer since the 2007–08 season.

 Television

+On July 30, 2026, the Timberwolves announced that they would stream their regional broadcasts on DAZN, with fifteen games to stream freely on the platform and the rest offered as a direct-to-consumer streaming package, in effect forgoing traditional cable and satellite television broadcasts.

-The Timberwolves' games are broadcast primarily on FanDuel Sports Network North.
+Prior to 2026, the Timberwolves' games were broadcast primarily on FanDuel Sports Network North.
 But if the Minnesota Twins and Minnesota Wild occupy both FanDuel Sports Network North and FanDuel Sports Network North Extra, the game will be aired on WUCW as FanDuel Sports North Extra on The CW Twin Cities, and the Bally Sports app for viewers outside of WUCW's coverage area.
 The broadcasters are Michael Grady and Jim Petersen.